ninjahawk/KillClawd/README.md

 ## 🌟 Overview

 **KillClawd** is a desktop pet powered by a local LLM.
-It runs on your desktop as a transparent always-on-top overlay — a tiny AI crab called Clawd who wanders around, reacts to your cursor, fights mobs, explores castles, rides vehicles, and has genuine opinions about your file organization.
+It runs on your desktop as a transparent always-on-top overlay, a tiny AI crab called Clawd who wanders around, reacts to your cursor, fights mobs, explores castles, rides vehicles, and has genuine opinions about your file organization.

 Its core: **~2K lines of vanilla JS + Electron + Ollama**.